 - Here’s an awesome list of some of Iceland’s most Instagrammable locations to give you even more ideas to add to your Iceland photography itinerary

-- If you’re specifically looking for northern lights locations, this post will give you some ideas
+- If you’re specifically looking for northern lights locations, this post will give you some ideas, whilst I also have a guide to how to take photos of the northern lights

-- One location we missed along the south coast was the famous DC-10 plane wreckage.
+- One location not on this list is the famous DC-3 plane wreckage.
 If that’s on your list, check out this detailed post on how to get there.

 - The weather in Iceland can be fickle – the best website for real-time cloud cover is this one from the Icelandic Met Office.